 To apply for disability benefits, log into your MyTRA account and follow the step-by-step process.
 You can also call TRA and ask to be sent a disability estimate and application packet.

 The following forms must be completed and returned to our office.
 They will either be sent to you in the application packet or you can download them from MyTRA.

-Release of Medical Information (TRA-3100).
-This form gives us the right to request medical information concerning your disability and must be submitted along with your application.
+Release of Medical Information: This form gives us the right to request medical information concerning your disability and must be submitted along with your application.

-Medical Examination Report (TRA-3200).
-There are two TRA-3200 forms in your disability packet.
-One report may be completed by a licensed physician, chiropractor or psychologist, while the second report must be completed by a licensed physician.
+Medical Examination Report: There are two TRA-3200 forms in your disability packet.
+One report may be completed by a licensed physician, chiropractor, psychologist or Advanced Practice Registered Nurse (APRN), while the second report must be completed by a licensed physician.
 Both reports must reference the same medical condition and be submitted before your application will be processed.
 (Usually, the opinion of your personal physician, chiropractor or psychologist is acceptable as one of the required medical reports.)
 It is your responsibility to make sure the completed forms are received in our office.

-Employer Certification of Service at Time of Disability (TRA-3600).
-This form must be completed by the employer with whom you last performed teaching service.
+Employer Certification of Service at Time of Disability: This form must be completed by the employer with whom you last performed teaching service.
 It is your responsibility to give this form to your employer and to make sure it is completed and returned to our office.

 The TRA executive director will approve or deny your application for a total and permanent disability benefit based on the medical evidence provided.
 If TRA requires additional independent medical examination reports, the TRA Board of Trustees might assume the cost of such medical services.

 - If the TRA executive director denies your disability claim, you may petition the TRA Board of Trustees for a review of your disability claim.
 Your petition for review must be sent to the TRA executive director by mail and must be postmarked no later than 60 days after receipt of the notice of denial.
 Any additional medical evidence must be furnished at your expense.